 It’s important to obtain your own individual coverage as well, but in the event you are denied life insurance, you at least have your policy through your employer.

 Some people knit for a hobby while others go skydiving.
 Insurance companies view some hobbies as dangerous and, therefore, may be considered high risk.

 - Flying (recreational pilot)

-- Scuba Diving
+- Scuba diving

 You can expect to get coverage of 10-30 times your annual income, depending on your age.
 If you don’t work and depend on your spouse, you can typically get the same coverage as your spouse.
 But, if you have no income and no justification for life insurance, you will most likely be declined.

-You have a history with DWI/DUI
+5. You have a DWI/DUI history.